Turmeric and fertility

 Turmeric tea or infusion:

-It'll give you a couple of cups.
+It will give you a couple of cups.

 Turmeric infusion with ginger: